Ionospheric storm: Impacts

-Radio Communications
+Radio communications

-There are strong disturbances to radio communications in the event of an ionospheric storm, where in middle and high altitudes, radio communications are considered “ineffective.”
+There can be strong disturbances to telecommunications in the event of an ionospheric storm, where in middle and high altitudes, radio communications are considered "ineffective."
 This is due to radio waves being found in the ionosphere where the sudden increase of solar wind and energised electrons will interfere.
-The impacts of disturbances related to radio communications can include temporary blackouts of signal to radio-wave based technology such as televisions, radios and cordless phones.
+The impacts of disturbances related to radio communications can include temporary blackouts of signal to radio wave-based technology such as televisions, radios, and cordless phones.
 Global impacts vary, including the detriment of digital broadcasting and the displaying of information through radio-communication technologies which may temporarily eliminate the use of certain technologies.

-Aircraft and Electrical Systems
+Aircraft and electrical systems

-Aircraft passengers and the crew are more prone to dangerous exposure from radiation during an ionospheric storm.
+Aircraft passengers and crew receive a higher dose of radiation during an ionospheric storm, relative to people at sea level.
 Flight altitudes are usually 10 km or more, so when an ionospheric storm occurs during the flight, people on the plane will potentially gain an approximate 0.1% chance of developing a lethal cancer during their lifetime.
 The plane when flying at a 10 km or above altitude will have around 300 times more exposure to ionised radiation than on sea level.
-The energised particles produced by the ionospheric storm will also potentially cause damage and disrupt "microelectronic circuitry" due to single event effect (SEE), when the energised particles interconnect with the semiconductor device and causes system failure.
-Aircrew and the pilot in this situation during short circuiting of aircraft electrical equipment will be reprioritised of their work and cause detriment to the overall safety and wellbeing of the passengers.
+The energised particles produced by the ionospheric storm can also potentially cause damage and disrupt microelectronic circuitry due to single-event error (SEE), when the energised particles interconnect with the semiconductor device and causes system failure.
+The short-circuiting of aircraft electrical equipment can be a distraction to the aircrew, which can be a safety hazard.

 Satellites

-Ionospheric storms have a visible effect on satellites and satellite communication.
-Solar cells on satellites will have a chance of being affected or destroyed and this will lead to disturbances in satellite communications and signals commonly used for various technologies.
-This disturbance can hinder the sending of signals such as in the form of broadcasting and data communications.
+Solar cells on satellites may be damaged or destroyed in ionospheric storms, which can hinder the transmission of signals.

 Climate

 Earthward solar winds and excessive radiation produced from it has limited effect on the climate.
 The radiation emitted by solar wind only reaches the highest layers of the Earth's atmosphere, including the ionosphere.
-In the lower atmospheres, where climate change is able to be recorded and monitored, there are minimal trends supporting an ionospheric storm's impact.
-It is recorded that the increase of solar wind during March 2012 in the United States “coincided” with the heat waves that occurred at the time.
-The impact on climate in accordance with ionospheric storms based on modern technology is shown to have little to no impact.
+There are however reports of a possible impact on lower layers of the atmosphere.
+It is recorded that the increase of solar wind during March 2012 in the United States coincided with the heat waves that occurred at the time.
+A statistical connection between the occurrence of heavy floods and ionospheric storms caused by high-speed solar wind streams (HSSs) has been also reported.
+The enhanced energy deposition into the auroral ionosphere during HSSs is suggested to generate downward-propagating atmospheric gravity waves.
+The excited gravity waves reach lower atmosphere, triggering an instability in the troposphere and leading to excessive rainfall.